microsoft/coe-starter-kit/coe-cli/readme.md

 1. If not logged into Azure cli you will be prompted to login
 1. Azure CLI has been selected as it allows integration of CLi command to manage Azure resources that integrate with the Power Platform e.g. Azure Active Directory, Azure API Management, Azure Functions

-## CLI Development
+## COE CLI Development

-Looking to understand how the CLI commands works?
-The [CLI Development](./docs/cli-development/readme.md) dives technically deeper into the CLI commands and discusses how to debug and add / extend commands.
+Looking to understand how the COE CLI commands works?
+The [COE CLI Development](./docs/cli-development/readme.md) dives technically deeper into the COE CLI commands and discusses how to debug and add / extend commands.

 ## Contributions

-The [Contribution Guide](./CONTRIBUTING.md) includes technical details on how to contribute additional CLI commands.
+The [Contribution Guide](./CONTRIBUTING.md) includes technical details on how to contribute additional COE CLI commands.